Trivial cup products in bounded cohomology of the free group via aligned chains: -decompositions and induced quasimorphisms of the free group

 that satisfies the following properties \begin{enumerate} \item[\textbf{[A]}] \textbf{for single words:} For every $g \in F$ with $\Delta(g)=(g_1, \dots, g_K)$ we have the following: \begin{itemize} \item $g=g_1 \cdot \ldots \cdot g_K$ as a reduced word, \item $\Delta(g^{-1})=(g_K^{-1}, \dots, g_1^{-1})$, \item $\Delta(g_i \cdot \ldots \cdot g_j)=(g_i, \dots, g_j)$ for all $1\leq i \leq j \leq K$. \end{itemize} \item[\textbf{[B]}] \textbf{for products of two words:} There exists a constant $R>0$ such that for all $g,h \in F$, the sequences $\Delta(g)$, $\Delta(h)$ and $\Delta(gh)$ written in the following form

 where $\Delta(c_i),\Delta(r_i) \in \mathcal{P}^*$ so that $\Delta(c_i)$ is of maximal length, satisfy

 for $i=1,2,3$. \end{enumerate} \end{dfn} In order to refer to the system of equations in property \textbf{[B]} of a given $\Delta$-decomposition, we say for short that $g$ and $h$ form a \emph{$(g,h)$-triangle}.
-This reflects the geometric picture of property \textbf{[B]}:
+This reflects the geometric picture of property \textbf{[B]}, as illustrated in Figure \ref{triangle}.

 Moreover, we refer to the part of the $(g,h)$-triangle consisting of $c_1,c_2$ and $c_3$ as the \emph{$c$-part} and the part consisting of $r_1,r_2$ and $r_3$ as the (bounded) \emph{$r$-part}.